-A GA is a robust method for searching the optimum, solution to a complex problem, although it may not necessarily lead to the best possible solution, A GA generally represents a solution using strings (also referred to as chromosomes) of variables that represent he problem.
+- ❖ GAs work with a coding of the parameter set, not with the parameters themselves. - GA search from a population of points, not a single point - ❖ GAs use objective function information, not derivatives or other uxillary knowledge - ❖ GAs use probabilistic transition rules not deterministic rules using strings (also referred to as chromosomes) of variables that represent he problem.
 In early GAs (Goldberg and Kuo 1987, Wang 1991) these strings were comprised of binary bits.
-In binary representation the bits may encode integers, real numbers, sets or whatever else is appropriate to the problem.
-Real-value coding is now proving more effective in many problems than binary coding (e.g. Oliveira and Loucks 1997).
+In binary representation, the bits may encode integers, real numbers, sets or whatever else is appropriate to the problem.
+Real-value coding is now proving more effective in many problems than binary coding (e.g., Oliveira and Loucks 1997).